Lee-zixu/Lee-zixu.github.io/_pages/about.md

 # 📖 Educations
-- *2023.09 - now*, Master in the School of Software, Shandong University.
+- *2023.09 - now*, integrated Master-Ph.D. program in the School of Software, Shandong University.
 - *2019.09 - 2023.06*, Bachelor in the School of Software, Shandong University.